stephenlb/webrtc-sdk/README.md

 # WebRTC Simple Calling API + Mobile

-At PubNub we believe in simplicity and production readiness.
+At PubNub we believe in simplicity of our SDK usability.
 We've taken a simplified approach to WebRTC Peer Connections by creating and easy-to-use SDK for developers.
-These ideas should span all platforms and devices too and that's why we also support **Android** WebRTC mobile calling.
+These ideas should span all platforms and devices too and that's why we also support **Android** WebRTC mobile calling with compatibility for iOS native Objective-C based WebRTC SDK.
-You can write once and deploy everywhere.
-Here we will start with a copy/paste example of our SDK;
+Here we will start with a copy/paste example of our SDK.

 ### Simple Example Walkthrough

 This Simple Example Comes in **Two WebRTC Calling Sections**.

-*Part One* will talk about how you can **Make a WebRTC Call**.
+ 1. *Part One* will talk about how you can **Make a WebRTC Call**.
-*Part Two* will teach you about **Receiving a WebRTC Call**.
+ 2. *Part Two* will teach you about **Receiving a WebRTC Call**.

 #### Making a WebRTC Call - *Part One*